Treatment Guidelines for Traumatic Brain Injury

 In their most recent guidelines, the AANS addressed the use of these medications based on research studies that have been published.
 Some of their recommendations include:

-- Drugs, such as mannitol and hypertonic saline are effective at reducing intracranial pressure because they draw liquid out of the brain, reducing the liquid volume and lowering pressures inside of the skull.
+- Drugs, such as mannitol and hypertonic saline, effectively reduce intracranial pressure because they draw liquid out of the brain, reducing the liquid volume and lowering pressures inside the skull.

 - Reducing intracranial pressure is beneficial in individuals who have suffered a traumatic brain injury.

-- Studies are still ongoing that are addressing whether or not these medications improve the outcomes of patients suffering a traumatic injury to the brain.
+- Studies are still ongoing addressing whether or not these medications improve the outcomes of patients suffering a traumatic injury to the brain.

-While these statements could be confusing, they are saying that these medications work, but the definitive and objective proof is still being researched.
-These medications are used routinely in individuals with increased ICP (such as those who have suffered a TBI) and, likely, will continue to be used.Is a CSF Drainage System Useful?
+While these statements could be confusing, they say these medications work, but the definitive and objective proof is still being researched.
+These medications are used routinely in individuals with increased ICP (such as those who have suffered a TBI) and will likely continue to be used.Is a CSF Drainage System Useful?

 One of the other topics that the AANS guidelines addressed was the use of a CSF drainage system.
-As discussed above, management of ICP is one of the cornerstones of medical therapy following a TBI.
-With this in mind, all measures must be considered when it comes to lowering ICP.
-After discussing surgical decompression and medical management, another option is the implantation of a device termed an EVD.
+As discussed above, the management of ICP is one of the cornerstones of medical therapy following a TBI.
+With this in mind, all measures must be considered when lowering ICP.
+After discussing surgical decompression and medical management, another option is implanting an EVD device.
 This stands for external ventricular drainage, and these systems are used to drain excess fluid off of the brain.
-This device is implanted surgically and, therefore, the procedure does not come without its risks.
+This device is implanted surgically; therefore, the procedure does not come without risks.
 Based on the guidelines, the following recommendations were made:

-- An EVD system placed in the brain to offer continuous CSF drainage can be helpful for individuals following a traumatic brain injury.
+- An EVD system placed in the brain to offer continuous CSF drainage can help individuals following a traumatic brain injury.

-- The device is most effective when used in individuals with a Glasgow Coma Scale score of 6 or less.
+- The device is most effective in individuals with a Glasgow Coma Scale score of 6 or less.

-- The sooner the device is implanted, the more effective it is going to be.
+- The sooner the device is implanted, the more effective it will be.

-Studies regarding the use of CSF drainage devices, such as EVDs are ongoing, and a consensus has not yet been determined.
-Future studies are going to track the usage of EVDs in patients with various Glasgow Coma Scale scores.
-The goal of these studies is to determine whether or not an EVD system leads to superior outcomes across all types of traumatic brain injuries.Contacting an Experienced Traumatic Brain Injury Attorney
+Studies regarding CSF drainage devices, such as EVDs, are ongoing, and a consensus has not yet been determined.
+Future studies will track the usage of EVDs in patients with various Glasgow Coma Scale scores.
+These studies aim to determine whether or not an EVD system leads to superior outcomes across all types of traumatic brain injuries.Contacting an Experienced Traumatic Brain Injury Attorney

-Traumatic brain injuries are among some of the most severe consequences stemming from an accident.
+Traumatic brain injuries are among the most severe consequences of an accident.
 The neurons in the brain do not regenerate and often leave individuals with permanent complications.
-It is easy to see how this can place families under a tremendous amount of stress.
-Because of this, it is essential for everyone to ask for help when it is needed.
+It is easy to see how this can place families under tremendous stress.
+Because of this, everyone needs to ask for help when it is needed.
 Meeting with an experienced traumatic brain injury attorney in San Francisco can help families find relief.
 An injury lawyer can help by:

-- Serving as an experienced and helpful guide to assist in making objective decisions during a challenging time.
+- Serving as an experienced and helpful guide to make objective decisions during a challenging time.

-- Meeting with professionals in accident recreation to examine the mechanism of the collision, ensuring that nothing has been missed.
+- Meeting with professionals in accident recreation to examine the collision mechanism, ensuring that nothing has been missed.